fygar256/general-assembler-axx/README.md

 #### String

-Use ``.ascii`'' to output strings and ``.asciiz`'' to output the byte code of strings with trailing 0x00.
+Use `.ascii` to output strings and `.asciiz` to output the byte code of strings with trailing 0x00.

 ```
 .ascii “sample1”